Eshon Burgundy: Music career

 His professional music career began in 2007, when he was featured along with poet Black Ice on Dj Jazzy Jeff's Return of the Magnificent album.
 The song was entitled Run that back.
 Eshon Burgundy released his debut album Blood Rushing to My Head with Salvation Armie Music Group on July 24, 2012.

 His second album, The Fear of God, was released by Humble Beast Records on March 3, 2015, just shy of his thirty-fifth birthday.
 This was his Billboard chart breakthrough album, with it charting at No. 15 on the Christian Albums, No. 20 on the Rap Albums, No. 25 on the Independent Albums, and on the Heatseekers Albums at No. 4.

 On May 27, 2016, Eshon Burgundy released his highly anticipated third album called The Passover.
 The album was inspired by the Passover of the Exodus of the Israelites out of Egypt.
 He then released a fourth and most recent album which he named for the Love of Money on September 20, 2019.

 Beginning in late 2020, Burgundy began to refer to himself as a Hebrew, the idea that he—as a descendant of Black American slaves—is a true Hebrew Israelite.
 As such, he has begun to distance himself from mainstream Christianity and the larger Evangelical community.

 Personal life

 Eshon Burgundy has a wife, Zara, and they have three children.
 Harlem, Evyr and Kinsington.
-They recently moved to Africa.
+They recently previously lived Africa.